Other Groups and Information

 Society of Saint Vincent DePaul (SVDP) Knights of Saint Columba & THE GATE

-Our SVDP, in practise, is the parishes’ working charity.
+Our SVDP, in practice, is the parishes’ working charity.

 Our parish has joined with other churches and charities to support THE GATE.
 One of their coordinators has already spoken at the end of mass recently explaining not only how they function but how the demand is constantly increasing.
 The Gate is organized and support people who have been referred to them from other charities and agencies so you are nearly completely certain they are attending people in need.

 DURING FEBRUARY 2017 35.1kg OF GOODS WERE DONATED TO "THE GATE" BY THE PARISH

 Our Lourdes Youth Group